brianreinhold/Nordic-MPM-Health-Devices/README.md

 #### Numeric Measurement:

 The measurement is a numeric if measurement flags bit 0 is set.
+Most PHD measurements are numerics.
 The numeric Value is formatted as follows:

 | units | value |
 | --- | --- |

 Units: Given as a two-byte nomenclature term code from the partition DIM (4).

 Value: The value is either an Mder SFLOAT (two bytes) or FLOAT (four bytes).
 Which float option is used is determined by the measurement flags bit 8.
 If set, two-bit SFLOATs are used.
-See IEEE Mder FLOATs for more information.
+See the secontion IEEE Mder FLOATs for more information.

 #### Compound and Complex Compound Numeric Measurement:

-The measurement is a compound numeric if measurement flags bits 0, 1, 2, 3 is equal to 1.
+The measurement is a compound numeric (a vector) if measurement flags bits 0, 1, 2, 3 is equal to 1.
 The compound numeric Value is formatted as follows:

 | units | count | Sub-type _n_ | Sub-value _n_ |
 | --- | --- | --- | --- |